donutrj/verdigris/quartz/content/Rules/Combat.md

 ## Death’s Door
 When a character reaches zero wounds and hit points, they are on Death’s Door.
 Once a minute or on their turn in combat, make a withstand save.
 On a fail, the character is dead.
 ## Weapon Damage
-A [[Arms & Armor#Weapons|weapon’s table entry]] will have a damage and bonus listed.
+A [[Arms & Armor#Melee Weapons|weapon’s table entry]] will have a damage and bonus listed.
 When a target is struck, reduce the target’s hit points equal to the damage value + 1 for each SL.
 # Inventory Management
 A character can access items on their belt once on their turn as a free action, whereas getting an item from their pack is an action.